 To make the cookies:

 - Bake the cookies for 7-9 minutes.
-Let them cool completely, then enjoy!
-You can also add the optional glaze if you wish.
-If you want to add the glaze, follow the instructions below.
+Let them cool completely and then add the glaze.

 To make the glaze: